dlaub3/blog/about.md

 **About me:**

 I'm a software engineer and I love programming the web.
 My background includes working with the LAMP stack on the backend and React/TypeScript on the frontend.
-I'm an AWS Certified Solutions Architect.
+I'm an AWS Certified Associate Solutions Architect.